vbanai/ML-Technics-in-Retail/README.md

 - ANTICEDENT AND CONSEQUENT products can be combined to a new product<br/>
  <br/>
 <br/>
 2.)
+E-COMMERCE RETAIL BUSINESS ANALYSIS<br/>
-E-COMMERCE analysis project.
-In this project I am working with a huge retail data trying out various technics  <br/>
+In this project I am working with a huge retail data trying out various technics to explore useful <br/>
-to explore useful connections and relations among the data including:<br/>
+connections and relations among the data including:<br/>
 <br/>
 - Choropleth to check the geographical distribution of the purchases <br/>
 - Kmeans clustering to define customer clusters on the basis of how many invoices (say one invoice means one shopping) one customer has and what are the total value of the invoices per customer.<br/>